osilander/203.311/Week4/Week4.md

 #### QUESTIONS
 What does `*fastq.gz` mean in the above command?

 What is the `*` doing?

+Let's get the same stats but slightly fancier.

 ```bash
 # Some much prettier stats about your sequences.